OmarTubeileh/Design-Implementation-of-a-Multi-modal-Framework-for-Disease-Detection-Classification-Using-ML/README.md

 The following transformations were implemented to increase the number of records:
 - Clockwise rotation: Images were rotated 30 degrees to the right.
 - Anti-clockwise rotation: Images were rotated 30 degrees to the left

+## Data Preprocessing
+Images:
+- Convert to RGB 3-channel tensors of shape [3, H, W]
+- Resize to 224x224 pixels
+- Normalizing pixel values from 0-255 to 0–1

+Text:
+- Cleaning: missing fields are converted to empty strings Unicode escape characters removed
+- Concatenation: combine multiple text fields into one string:
+- TF-IDF Vectorization: maximum of 3000 features, english stop words removal (“the”, “is” and “and”)